Difference Between Oligopoly vs Monopoly

 |Competition type||Oligopoly firms may collide with each other rather than compete with one another.||As mentioned there is no competition hence no chance of collusion|

-Well after reading the above statements one may think that monopoly kind of competition will never fail but that’s not the case.
+Well after reading the above statements one may think that a monopoly kind of competition will never fail but that’s not the case.
 Take an example of XYZ firm which is trying to sell a product which is very unique in its form but the same product is disliked by the consumers or the customers where it’s trying to sell them and yes that is the scenario where this XYZ firm which is appearing to be dominating but in the end, it will fail miserably and will make losses.
 So, it’s not always that monopoly competition is successful and does make a profit always.

 On the flip side, Oligopoly can collide and become one firm in the industry and remove the price wars and charge their consumers or the customers that they want to.
 In an oligopoly kind of competition, collusion is one of the most typical infractions to lead to the proceedings that are anti-trust.

-E.g. In the year 2012, the Department of Justice in the US sued 6 major book publishers for fixing the price of the electronic books.
+E.g. In the year 2012, the Department of Justice in the US sued 6 major book publishers for fixing the price of electronic books.

 This has been a guide to the top difference between Oligopoly vs Monopoly.
 Here we also discuss the Oligopoly vs Monopoly key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more.